Novel constraints on fifth forces and ultralight dark sector with asteroidal data: Methods

-To estimate the fifth-force sensitivity reach, we impose that the new physics contribution to the orbital precession in Eq.~(\ref{eq:deltaphi}) does not exceed the uncertainty budget associated to the two major precession contributors $\beta$ and $J_2$ (as $\vert 1-\gamma \vert$ is more tightly constrained than $\vert 1-\beta \vert$).
-We lean upon the results of Ref.~\cite{Verma:2017ywb}, who estimated the sensitivity to $\beta$ and $J_2$ obtainable from a fully-fledged analysis of the 9 asteroids: the analysis was based on the Mission Operations and Navigation Toolkit Environment (MONTE) software~\cite{2018CEAS...10...79E}, which numerically integrates the orbit equations of motion, using a dynamical model including gravitational perturbations from nearby celestial objects and accounting for Yarkovsky drift.
+To estimate the fifth force sensitivity reach, we impose that the new physics contribution to the orbital precession in eq.~\eqref{eq:deltaphi} does not exceed the uncertainty budget associated to the two major precession contributors $\beta$ and $J_2$ (as $\vert 1-\gamma \vert$ is more tightly constrained than $\vert 1-\beta \vert$).
+We lean upon the results of Ref.~\cite{Verma:2017ywb}, who estimated the sensitivity to $\beta$ and $J_2$ obtainable from a fully-fledged analysis of the 9 asteroids: the analysis was based on the Mission Operations and Navigation Toolkit Environment (MONTE) software~\cite{2018CEAS...10...79E}, which numerically integrates the orbit equations of motion, using a dynamical model including gravitational perturbations from nearby celestial objects and accounting for Yarkovsky drift.\footnote{Newton's constant $G$ is measured independently in cold-atom experiments and other techniques to a relative uncertainty of $\sim 2\times 10^{-5}$~\cite{Rosi:2014kva, Hamilton:2015zga, Xue:2020spa}.}

-We obtain the precession $\Delta \varphi$ by numerically solving Eq.~(\ref{eq:full}) with initial conditions $u(0) = [a(1-\mathsf{e})]^{-1}$\ and $u'(0) = 0$, corresponding to an elliptic orbit with eccentricity $\mathsf{e}$ and at its perihelion for $\varphi = 0$.
+We obtain the precession $\Delta \varphi$ by numerically solving eq.~\eqref{eq:full} with initial conditions $u(0) = [a(1-\mathsf{e})]^{-1}$\ and $u'(0) = 0$, corresponding to an elliptic orbit with eccentricity $\mathsf{e}$ and at its perihelion for $\varphi = 0$.
 The induced precession is estimated by expressing $u=[a(1-\mathsf{e}^2)]^{-1} [1+\mathsf{e}\cos\varphi (1-\delta)]$, solving for $\delta$, and deriving the precession as $\Delta\varphi = 2\pi\delta/(1-\delta) $.
-The new physics contribution is then $\Delta \varphi_{\phi, A'}(g_{\phi, A'},m_{\phi, A'})=\Delta \varphi-\Delta \varphi_{\rm GR}$.
+The new physics contribution is then $\Delta \varphi_{\rm Yukawa}(\alpha_1, \alpha_2, \lambda)=\Delta \varphi-\Delta \varphi_{\rm GR}$.

-The very light mediator limit $m \ll \hbar/ac$ admits an analytical expression for the fifth force-induced precession, obtained by expanding around the exponential term:
+The very light mediator limit $m_\phi \ll \hbar/ac$ (or, equivalently, $\lambda \gg a$) admits an analytical expression for the fifth force-induced precession, obtained by expanding around the exponential term: